ray42/projects/README.md

+#Projects

-#Top level directory for managing all my projects.
+Top level directory for managing all my projects.

 There should be no folders in here, just scripts.